Acharei Mot: Leviticus chapter 17

+Leviticus chapter 18

+Following the Talmud's interpretation of Leviticus 18:5, Maimonides taught that the laws of the Sabbath, as well as other commandments, are suspended in the face of a danger to life.
+Therefore, one may perform, according to a physician's directives, everything that is necessary for the benefit of a person whose life is in danger.

 In modern interpretation

 The parashah is discussed in these modern sources:

 Leviticus chapter 16

-Professor Jacob Milgrom, formerly of the University of California, Berkeley, taught that the evidence of the ethical impulse in the sacrificial system attained its zenith in Yom Kippur.
+Jacob Milgrom taught that the evidence of the ethical impulse in the sacrificial system attained its zenith in Yom Kippur.
 Milgrom wrote that what originally was only a rite to purge the sanctuary was expanded to include a rite to purge the people.
 To begin with, Milgrom taught, the pagan notion of demonic impurity was eviscerated by insisting that the accumulated pollution of the sanctuary was caused by human sin.
-Then, Milgrom taught, "a more radical alteration" was introduced with the scapegoat, which initially eliminated the sanctuary's impurities, but then became the vehicle for purging their source — the human heart — provided that the people purged themselves through rites of penitence.
+Then, Milgrom taught, "a more radical alteration" was introduced with the scapegoat, which initially eliminated the sanctuary's impurities, but then became the vehicle for purging their source—the human heart—provided that the people purged themselves through rites of penitence.
 Thus Milgrom taught that what was originally a purgation rite of the Temple was broadened and transformed into an annual day for the collective catharsis of Israel whereby God would continue to reside with Israel because God's Temple and people had once again been purified.